 Not everyone can read this...

 There are a range of conditions that can make it difficult for people to read the information that others take for granted.
-Providing your information in accessible formats means you are compliant with the 2010 Equality Act, and makes great business sense, as nobody is being excluded.
-Every individual's needs are different, but providing your information in Audio, Large Print or even Braille can make it accessible to all.
-Contact us to discuss your format requirements.
+Providing your information in accessible formats not only means you are compliant with the 2010 Equality Act, but also makes great business sense as no customers are being excluded.
+Every individual's needs are different, but providing your information in Audio or Large Print can make it accessible to most.

 The 2010 Equality Act